-Thromboangiitis obliterans (TAO, Buerger's disease) is an inflammatory, non-atherosclerotic, vaso-occlusive disease of both small and medium-sized arteries as well as veins in the upper and lower limbs.
-TAO typically affects male adults and is strongly associated with cigarette smoking.
+Thromboangiitis obliterans (TAO, Buerger disease) is an inflammatory, non-atherosclerotic, vaso-occlusive disease of both small and medium-sized arteries as well as veins in the upper and lower limbs.
+TAO most commonly affects adult males with a significant history of cigarette smoking.
 In susceptible individuals, smoking causes inflammation of the tunica intima of small vessels by an unknown mechanism, which results in thrombotic occlusion of the vessel.
-Patients initially present with a classic triad of intermittent claudication, , and migratory thrombophlebitis.
+Patients initially present with a classic triad of intermittent claudication, Raynaud phenomenon, and migratory thrombophlebitis.
 Eventually, critical limb ischemia develops and the patient presents with rest pain, absent pulse in the extremities, and/or digital gangrene.
 Ultrasonography and arteriography are used to localize the site of occlusion and differentiate TAO from other causes of peripheral artery disease.
 The most important therapeutic measure is the complete cessation of smoking.
 Additionally, prostaglandin analogs (e.g., iloprost) may be used to improve blood flow and decrease rest pain.
 Patients with TAO who develop digital gangrene require amputation.

 Epidemiological data refers to the US, unless otherwise specified.

-- Thromboangiitis obliterans is an inflammatory, non-atherosclerotic vasculitic disease that affects both small and medium-sized arteries as well as the veins.
+- Definition: an inflammatory, nonatherosclerotic vasculitic disease that affects both small and medium-sized arteries as well as the veins.

-- Smoking is the single most important risk factor for TAO.
+- Etiology: Smoking is the single most important risk factor for TAO.

 Stages of TAO

-- Inflammation of the tunica intima; with neutrophilic infiltration and microabscess formation (endarteritis) → development of cell-rich, inflammatory thrombi; in the lumen → occlusion of the vessel
+- Inflammation of the tunica intima with neutrophilic infiltration and microabscess formation (endarteritis) → inflammation may also spread to the tunica media but the internal elastic lamina usually remains intact.
+Unlike in other forms of vasculitis, the rest of the vessel wall is usually relatively spared → development of cell-rich, inflammatory thrombi in the lumen → occlusion of the vessel

 - Mononuclear cells, fibroblasts, and giant cells replace neutrophils